-I am very happy to announce that I will be taking part at the AHRC-funded “Researching Multilingually” seminar that will be held in Manchester on 22-23 May 2012.
+I am very happy to announce that I will be taking part at the AHRC-funded “Researching Multilingually” seminar, which will be held in Manchester on 22nd – 23rd May 2012.

 The paper I will present is titled Representational Positions in Bilingual Research, and it draws on some methodological insights from my doctoral dissertation.
 My research was situated in a language school in Greece, where Greek and English were used in equal measure and with differing degrees of competence.
 This made it difficult for me to present my data in a way that was consistent, accurate and easily accessible to the English-speaking audience to whom the dissertation is addressed.

 Some questions that I had to consider included: